 Cartoon or casual art style includes both hand-painted and low-poly options.
 Sometimes artists draw the textures for such graphics by hand, and sometimes do not use textures.
 Features of this style are colourfulness, exaggeration of accents, relative simplicity, and non-standard proportions.
 This style includes many sub-styles, the most famous of which is the voxel style.

 Voxel is a kind of 3D pixel art in which everything consists of 3D cubes of the same color.
 This style is mainly used in simple casual games, puzzles, and games for children.
-Developing a cartoon game is very fast as developers do not need to stick to realistic standards, and its colourful and clear graphics is an excellent attention grabber.
-Some games created using a casual art style are:
+Developing a cartoon game is very fast as developers do not need to stick to realistic standards, and its colorful and clear graphics are an excellent attention grabber.
+Some games created using a casual art style are LittleBigPlanet and Fortnite.

 Over time, the popularity of art styles in games may change, influenced by game art trends and player preferences.
-However, there are several art styles that have gained popularity in the gaming industry, like realism, cel-shading, pixel art, low-poly, and hand-painted art style.
+However, there are several art styles that have gained popularity in the gaming industry, like:

-In the realm of visual arts, modern art includes a wide range of styles that emerged from the late 19th century to the mid-20th century.
-Here are a few prominent modern game art styles:
+In the realm of visual game art, modern art includes a wide range of styles that emerged from the late 19th century to the mid-20th century.
+Here are a few prominent modern video game art styles:

 - Postmodernism